slang-lang/slang/README.md

 == A scripting language that you already know ==

 The Slang programming language is syntactically similar to Java, but has more advanced features like operator overloading (known from C++) and relies heavily on const-correctness.
-With the statically typed interpreter design time errors will be catched at.. design time, in contrast to run time like it is in dynamically typed languages.
+With the statically typed interpreter design time errors will be catched at.. design time, in contrast to dynamically typed languages where many errors will only occur at run time.